 Influencer Marketing Strategy

-FTC Guidelines for Gifted Products You Should Know
+FTC Guidelines for Gifted Products & Paid Partnerships You Should Know

-As the FTC updates its rules for influencers, brands need to know which guidelines to stick to when gifting products.
-This post breaks it all down.
+As the FTC updates its rules for influencers, brands have guidelines they must to stick to when gifting products.
+This post breaks down the rules on gifted content!

 ftc guidelines for gifted products cover photo